junmeng6025/pra-cpp/README.md

 **Tag3:** Recursion, data read and write from the file, try-catch block, list.<br>
 <br>
 ## 02: Keyboard control of a simulated robot
 Due to the COVID-19 pandemic, this project was organized online.
 Instead of the hardware things, the robot was simulated using **Unity** engine.
-Anyway, a glance at the hardware structure of this robot helps to understand the following works:<br>
+Anyway, having a glance at the robot's hardware structure helps to understand our following works:<br>
 <br>
 <img src="https://user-images.githubusercontent.com/83095045/162617975-0fa988e1-b323-481f-8dad-53976ae8b847.png" width="700"><br>
 <br>